hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 $ ls -lh
 ```

-There should be 4 files output to the results directory for each sample (2 replicates), so a total of 8 files:
+There should be 4 output files in the results directory for each sample (2 replicates), so a total of 8 files:

 * `_peaks.narrowPeak`: BED6+4 format file which contains the peak locations together with peak summit, pvalue and qvalue
 * `_peaks.xls`: a tabular file which contains information about called peaks.
 Additional information includes pileup and fold enrichment (the ratio between the ChIP-seq tag count and λlocal)